Coupons by Cycling - 10 results

-Use the code RACEGRADER15 for $15 OFF registration or any bike/jersey combo!
+Use the code “RACEGRADER” for 15% OFF registration!

-The 12th Annual San Diego Century.
-We hope you can join us!
-Pick one of 3 beautiful courses for a challenging and rewarding cycling experience on San Diego’s most scenic routes.
-Select 33, 67 or 105 miles.
+Join us on May 16, 2020 for the 14th Annual San Diego Century!
+Take on one of 3 beautiful courses for a challenging and rewarding cycling experience on San Diego’s most scenic routes 33, 67 or 102.5 miles.

 Come out and experience Orange County’s best bike ride!
 The Saddleback Spring Classic Gran Fondo has a ride distance for you no matter what your experience or fitness level may be.
 You’ll enjoy the best of what Orange County has to offer while “Pedaling to Cure Pediatric Cancer”.
 All participants will get an amazing finisher’s medal and event T-shirt to memorialize your day, with an option to upgrade to a one of a kind event cycling jersey.

 With five routes to choose from, you can select the best course for your ability.
 All of the courses will provide you a day to remember with fully-stocked rest stops supplied with snacks, gels, bars, carbohydrate/electrolyte drinks and water to keep you fueled and energized.

 Once back to the finish all participants will be treated to a post race meal and an ice cold brew.
 Did your ride work up a thirst?
 We’ll have an option to purchase an ice cold beer at the finish line too with all of the money going to the Pediatric Cancer Research Foundation.